MeyoNeyo/Microbot/docs/ApexFighter.md

   - Calculate costs using GE prices for each resource type used.
   - Show total cost in the overlay alongside profit/loot value.
   - This feature is planned for a future update.

+# Implemented Features

+- **Bury Bones Only Option:**
+  - The script now only buries bones found on the ground, without picking them up first.
+The logic for picking up bones has been removed.
+(Implemented July 2025)

 # ApexFighter Plugin